Code of Conduct

 Our business partners shall adopt and adhere to rules and conditions of employment that respect workers and, at a minimum, safeguard their rights under national and international labor and social security laws and regulations.

 Crocs firmly believes people are entitled to equal opportunity in employment.
-Our business partners will not discriminate against their employees in employment, including hiring, salary, benefits, advancement, discipline, termination, or retirement on the basis of gender, race, religion, age, disability, sexual orientation, nationality, marital status, political opinion, trade union affiliation, social or ethnic origin, or any other status protected by law.
+Our business partners will not discriminate against their employees in employment, including hiring, salary, benefits, advancement, discipline, termination, or retirement on the basis of gender, race, religion, age, disability, sexual orientation, nationality, marital status, political opinion, trade union affiliation, social group or ethnic origin, or any other status protected by law.

 Respect, Dignity, and Equal Opportunity